 People of Lancaster updated their article later in the day, claiming that the photographer had captured a second image of the flying dolphin:

 Neither of these images was real.
-The first photograph was taken in 2004 and captures the Florida coast during Hurricane Frances.
+The first photograph was taken in 2004 and captured the Florida coast during Hurricane Frances.
 The second photograph was also taken in Florida, but back in 2005 as Hurricane Dennis approached the state.
 Neither of those pictures originally featured flying dolphins:

-Although The People of Lancaster clearly tagged their article as “satire,” these images were circulated routside their original satirical context and led some viewers to believe that dolphins were getting sucked up out of the ocean by the strong winds of Hurricane Matthew.
+Although The People of Lancaster clearly tagged their article as “satire,” these images were circulated outside their original satirical context and led some viewers to believe that dolphins were getting sucked up out of the ocean by the strong winds of Hurricane Matthew.